zzhangjii/learning-library/workshops/microservices-MySQL/CloudNativeMySQL200.md

     ![](images/200/Picture72.2.png)

-- Optionally, if you return to the Developer Cloud Service web interface, you’ll see that the Eclipse interface caused the Feature 2 to be moved to the “In Progress” column of the Agile > Active Sprints.
+- Optionally, if you return to the Developer Cloud Service web interface, you’ll see that the Eclipse interface caused the Feature 2 to be moved to the **In Progress** column of the **Agile > Active Sprints**.

     ![](images/200/Picture73.2.png)